 1 The information provided in response to this question helps UKRI in assessing how effective our policies and procedures are in promoting equal opportunities.
 This information may be used anonymously for statistical purposes and any publication would be on aggregate level.
 The information is treated in confidence and in line with the UKRI's data protection procedures.

 ^{}Lists are not exhaustive

-Annex E Assessment criteria
+Annex E Principles of Assessment and Decision Making